AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp-2022.rst

        some partners providing special services (see below).
      * For more live updates, follow `Coderefine Twitter
        <https://twitter.com/coderefine>`__ (not -ry).
+     * 7/11: We have added the possibility to get 1 ECTS credit.

 .. admonition:: Important info